p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - **Customer Group**: Top-level group for each customer (e.g., `/IKEA`)
 - **Tenant Group**: Subgroup under customer for each tenant (e.g., `/IKEA/TenantA`)
-- **Functional Subgroups**: Further subgroups for admin roles (e.g., `/IKEA/TenantA/usermanagement-admins`)
+- **Functional Subgroups**: Further subgroups for functional areas (e.g., `/IKEA/TenantA/Logistics`)
+- **Admin Subgroups**: For each group, an admin subgroup (e.g., `/IKEA/TenantA/usermanagement-admins`) delegates admin rights for that subtree.
-- **Group Attributes**: Use attributes to mark groups as customers, tenants, or admin areas.
+- **Group Attributes**: Use attributes to mark groups as customers, tenants, admin areas, or to store metadata (e.g., `isTenant`, `adminGroup`, etc.).

 ### 3.2 Clients

 - **Application Client**: Each application (e.g., ComplexApp) is a Keycloak client.
-- **Client Roles**: Roles specific to an application and tenant are created as client roles under the application client.
+- **Client Roles**: Roles specific to an application and tenant/group are created as client roles under the application client.

 ### 3.3 Roles

 - **Realm Roles**: Used for global roles (e.g., SYSTEM_ADMIN).
-- **Client Roles**: Used for application- and tenant-specific roles (e.g., Warehouse_Manager for TenantA in ComplexApp).
+- **Client Roles**: Used for application-, tenant-, and group-specific roles (e.g., Warehouse_Manager for TenantA in ComplexApp).
-- **Role Naming Convention**: Use a naming pattern to encode customer and tenant (e.g., `IKEA_TenantA_Warehouse_Manager`).
+- **Role Naming Convention**: Use a naming pattern to encode customer, tenant, and optionally group (e.g., `IKEA_TenantA_Logistics_Warehouse_Manager`).

 ### 3.4 User Assignment

 - Users are assigned to the appropriate group(s) and granted roles via group membership or direct assignment.
 - Group membership determines visibility and management scope in the UI and API.
+- **Subadmin Assignment**: Users assigned to an admin subgroup (e.g., `/IKEA/TenantA/usermanagement-admins`) are granted delegated admin rights for that subtree.

 ### 3.5 Attributes

-- Use group and user attributes to store metadata (e.g., tenant ID, customer ID, admin flags).
+- Use group and user attributes to store metadata (e.g., tenant ID, customer ID, admin flags, group type).

 ---